EDJNet/tidywikidatar/README.md

 efficient with the latest version of Wikidata, they still provide a useful term of reference.

+See the vignette `vignette("wikipedia_start")` for an example of a possible workflow.

 ## Before you start

 This package assumes some familiarity with basic Wikidata concepts.
 For